 My Academy, Santa Fe College, Institute of Public Safety has had a 99.4% passing rate on the State of Florida Officer Certification Exam over the LAST 10 YEARS!
 Thats right, 99.4% so we must be doing something right!!
 You can verify that yourself if you like by getting the results of the exams from the Florida Department of law Enforcement.
 I welcome the checking of my numbers.
 Ok enough of the soap box on others trying to sell you a bill of goods they can not deliver.

-The Florida Law Enforcement Academy course is changing a great deal in 2014!
+The Florida Law Enforcement Academy course changed in 2015

-There are a lot of major changes coming to the law enforcement curriculum in 2014 (July 1st effective date) and all the academies will be changing over to the new curriculum.
+There were a lot of major changes to the law enforcement curriculum in 2015 (July 1st effective date) and all the academies changed over to the new curriculum.
 Each year in Florida a new Law Enforcement Academy curriculum comes out and is made available to the academies.
 The effective date is July 1st for each update.
-But in 2014 the changes to the curriculum (Academy courses) is major with some areas being done away with and other new ones being created.
+But in 2014 the changes to the curriculum (Academy courses) were major with some areas being done away with and other new ones being created.
 Many areas are being moved around and put into new lessons and chapters.
-I will be working very hard to get new study guides out for the new curriculum BEFORE it comes out.
-In addition I will be working on getting a 2013 ver of the current study guide out (since the new 2013 curriculum took effect on July 1st, 2013) ASAP.
-In the meantime the 2012 version is still good, you just have to read each objective and check the answers against the text books, which is the best way to study anyway.
+I am currently working on updated study guides and practice test for you to use.

 Now on to becoming a cop!